My Small Claims Experience

 She did not explain how the head torch would have limited his inspection.

-All Surveyor Walker had ever said about a head torch was that he'd used one.
+All Surveyor PW had ever said about a head torch was that he'd used one.

 He did not say where he'd used it or that it interfered with his inspection.